Melasma vs Post Inflammatory Hyperpigmentation

 Melasma vs Post Inflammatory Hyperpigmentation is a common debate that often causes confusion.
 While both conditions manifest as dark patches on the skin, they each have distinct causes and characteristics, which require tailored treatment approaches.
 Let’s find out how to differentiate between the two conditions.

-If you are suffering with hyperpigmentation on your skin and want to get rid of it, you need to know what it is.
+If you are suffering with pigmentation on your skin and want to get rid of it, you need to know what it is.
 While pigmentation conditions often present similarly, it is useful to understand exactly which type you have, so you can treat it effectively.
 Melasma vs Post Inflammatory Hyperpigmentation is a common debate that often causes confusion.
 While both conditions manifest as dark patches on the skin, they each have distinct causes and characteristics, which require tailored treatment approaches.
 Let’s find out how to differentiate between the two conditions.

 Melasma vs Post Inflammatory Hyperpigmentation

 Melasma is a pigmentation skin condition predominantly affecting women.
 As a result, it is thought to be largely caused by hormonal fluctuations.
-Patches of melasma are typically brown or greyish-brown, and appear on the face.
+Patches are typically brown or greyish-brown, and appear on the face.
 Specifically, the forehead, cheeks, nose, and upper lip are commonly affected.
 Find out more about Melasma on the SkinBase blog.

 Melasma Key Features